 A SERIOUS MAN also contains some foul language, lewd sexual references, brief nudity, and marijuana use by the son and later by the father with the neighbor lady he sees after his wife kicks him out of their house and starts divorce proceedings.
 Also, the movie opens with a Jewish ghost story set in Poland featuring a squabbling married couple.

+A SERIOUS MAN is a quirky comedy from the Coen Brothers.
+It focuses on Larry Gopnik, a Jewish university physics professor in 1967.
+Larry starts to take his family for granted.
+His son and daughter have discipline problems, his unemployed brother is sleeping on the couch, and an Asian graduate student is trying to bribe him to change his grade.
+Now, Larry’s pushy wife informs him that she is leaving him for a pompous older Jew.
+Larry tries to find clarity and comfort from the rabbis at his synagogue, while things go from bad to worse.
 A SERIOUS MAN is good at bringing out the atmosphere of a bygone era in an American subculture – a Jewish community in Middle America before the Hippie Generation.
 None of the rabbis offers Larry much to help him, however.
 The elderly rabbi emeritus tells Larry’s son to “find someone to love” and “be a good boy.”
 This is good advice, but comes across rather trite in the movie.
 Also, the open-ended ending leaves viewers groping for guidance and insight.
 Ultimately, this droll, funny but sometimes lewd movie shows a lack of vision and theological/philosophical depth.